-It was 9:45 am. and I was sweaty from just finishing my p90x workout, about to take a nice long shower and run errands before picking up my son from school.
-My iPhone dinged.
-Email from LA CASTING, “New Callback: TODAY, 11:30 am, Lending Tree Commercial.”
+It was 9:45 a.m.
+I was sweaty from just finishing my p90x workout and about to take a nice long shower and run errands before picking up my son from school.
+My iPhone dinged and I received an email stating “New Callback: TODAY, 11:30 a.m., Lending Tree Commercial.”
 This is a commercial actor’s life.

 Be a fully focused you.

 What is a commercial actor’s job?
 To be a fully focused you.
-Do not over think it, my fellow cohorts.
+Do not overthink it, my fellows.
 Do not “act” for a commercial.
 As a commercial actor, you need to learn a few simple technical tools and trust that you are enough.
 They want to cast you in a commercial.
 Commercials are a moment in your life, where you help someone or you need help.
 Boom.
 Done.
 That’s it.

 Embrace focused play.